-1.6.3.1.3 Endangered Species Act
+1.6.3.1.4 Endangered Species Act

 The ESA of 1973 (16 U.S.C. sections 1531-1544) provides for the conservation of endangered and threatened species and the ecosystems on which they depend.
 The act defines an endangered species as a species in danger of extinction throughout all or a significant portion of its range.
 A threatened species is one that is likely to become endangered within the near future throughout all or in a significant portion of its range.
 The U.S. Fish and Wildlife Service (USFWS) and NMFS jointly administer the ESA and are responsible for listing species as threatened or endangered and for designating critical habitat for listed species.
 The ESA allows the designation of geographic areas as critical habitat for threatened or endangered species.
 Section 7(a)(2) requires each federal agency to ensure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of critical habitat of such species.
-When a federal agency's action "may affect" a listed species, that agency is required to consult with the service (NMFS or USFWS) that has jurisdiction over the species (50 Code of Federal Regulations part 402.14(a)).
-Consultation will conclude with preparation of a biological opinion that determines whether the federal agency action will jeopardize listed species or adversely modify or destroy critical habitat.
+When a federal agency's action "may affect" a listed species, that agency is required to consult with the service (NMFS or USFWS) that has jurisdiction over the species (50 CFR section 402.14(a)).
+Consultation will conclude with preparation of a biological opinion that determines whether the federal agency action will jeopardize listed species or adversely modify or destroy critical habitat for formal consultation, or when the Services concur, in writing, that a proposed action "is not likely to adversely affect" listed species or designated critical habitat for informal consultation.
 An incidental take statement is also included in every biological opinion where take is anticipated.
 This incidental take statement allows the proposed action to occur without being subject to penalties under the ESA.

-1.6.3.1.4 Magnuson-Stevens Fishery Conservation and Management Act
+1.6.3.1.5 Magnuson-Stevens Fishery Conservation and Management Act